Blonde Venus: Plot

 After Johnny falls asleep, Ned discusses with Helen the possibility of traveling to see Professor Holzapfel.
 To help pay for the trip, Helen decides to return to the stage and finds employment at a local nightclub.
 She befriends fellow cabaret girl Taxi, who tells her about Nick Townsend, a wealthy politician and frequent patron of the club who gave Taxi an expensive bracelet in exchange for a "favor."

 Helen, billed as "blonde Venus," has a successful debut performance, singing "Hot Voodoo" surrounded by chorus girls in blackface after emerging from a gorilla suit, and is noticed by Nick.
 Enamored of Helen, he approaches her after the show, and the two begin to talk.
 Upon learning of Ned's medical condition, Nick gives Helen $300 as a down payment for Ned's treatment.

-After Ned's departure for Germany, Nick offers to house Helen and Johnny in a nice apartment and support her so she that she will not have to work.
+After Ned's departure for Germany, Nick offers to house Helen and Johnny in a nice apartment and support her so that she will not have to work.
 She and Nick develop a romance, but after learning of Ned's impending return, she tells him that she must end the relationship.
 The two take a two-week vacation together just prior to Ned's scheduled return date, but Ned arrives ahead of schedule and finds his home empty.

 When Helen returns to her old apartment after her vacation with Nick and discovers that Ned is already there, she confesses that she has been unfaithful.
 Ned sarcastically thanks her for saving his life and tells her to bring Johnny to him and then leave their home, assuring her that the law will be on his side if she decides to fight for custody.
 Helen instead flees with Johnny, and Ned reports them missing.